Welcome to the new KidsHealth website! See what is new.

 After a pneumothorax

 SCUBA diving can be very dangerous for someone who has had a pneumothorax.
-PADI, the diving organisation, strongly discourages anyone who has had a pneumothorax from diving.
+PADI, the diving organisation, discourages anyone who has had a pneumothorax from diving.

 Last reviewed